Get More Log Information

 Note

-The AIMMS log files are created by AIMMS staff and designed to be interpreted by AIMMS staff.
-The meaning of log entries may not be obvious.
-An error or warning message in the log file does NOT necessarily indicate a problem in the application.
+Most importantly, don’t be unnecessarily alarmed: An error or warning message in the log file does NOT necessarily indicate a problem in the application.

 A good tactic for analyzing these logs is to scan for [ERROR]